ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 | **File**   |     `Overlay 12`      |     `Overlay 16`      |     `Overlay 11`      |
 | **Offset** | `0x3550C` - `0x3574C` | `0x33CE4` - `0x33F27` | `0x30F08` - `0x3114B` |

-Each entry in the table is four bytes, and the hexadecimal values refer to the [battle subscript](https://github.com/pret/pokeplatinum/blob/main/res/battle/scripts/subscripts/sub_seq.order).
+Each entry in the table is four bytes, and the hexadecimal values refer to the battle subscript.

-  - For example, take a look at the second set of four bytes, `12 00 00 00`.
+For example, take a look at the table for HeartGold by opening (decompressed) `Overlay 12` in a hexeditor and going to offset `0x3550C`.
-  - This set of bytes represents the [second move effect subscript](https://github.com/pret/pokeplatinum/blob/3d24f842f13d18f813cb34abd7962c5985ceacfc/generated/battle_move_subscript_ptrs.txt#L2), which is listed as `MOVE_SUBSCRIPT_PTR_SLEEP` and will have an ID of `01` (because the list is zero-indexed) when invoked (e.g. open [move effect script 1 - "Causes Sleep"](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/effect_script/effect_script_0001.s) in a hex editor).
+- If we take a look at the [list of move effect subscripts](https://github.com/pret/pokeheartgold/blob/d11b7ef7917d435334d3372edad0792a3bbbb7a3/include/constants/battle_subscript.h#L303) found in the HeartGold Decompilation project, the **second move effect subscript** (the first "actual" effect in the list) is listed as `MOVE_SUBSCRIPT_PTR_SLEEP`, the effect that attempts to cause the Sleep status.
+Additionally, because this list is zero-indexed, this move effect subscript will have an ID of `01` when invoked by move effect scripts or battle subscripts.
+- Skip to the second entry of the table (`0x35510`), which should show the following four bytes: `12 00 00 00`.
+- This entry represents the **battle subscript file** that the **second move effect subscript** will point to.
+The hexadecimal value `12` is `18` in decimal, meaning this move effect subscript points to battle subscript `18`.
-  - The value of the bytes means that this entry (i.e. move effect subscript) points to the [18th battle subscript file](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0018_FallAsleep.s) (the hexadecimal value `12` is `18` in decimal), which contains the logic for attempting to apply the Sleep status to the target.
+- If we take a look at the [list of battle subscripts](https://github.com/pret/pokeheartgold/blob/d11b7ef7917d435334d3372edad0792a3bbbb7a3/include/constants/battle_subscript.h#L4) found in the HeartGold Decompilation project, battle subscript `18` is listed as `BATTLE_SUBSCRIPT_FALL_ASLEEP`, which contains the actual logic for attempting to apply the Sleep status to the target (details of this logic can also be found in [here](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0018_FallAsleep.s) the HeartGold Decompilation project).

 Creating battle subscripts which handle different combinations of two or more 1- or 2-stage stat changes is achievable by mirroring battle subscripts for existing effects such as [Calm Mind](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0151_CalmMind.s), [Dragon Dance](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0152_DragonDance.s) and [Curse (non-Ghost)](https://github.com/pret/pokeheartgold/blob/master/files/battledata/script/subscript/subscript_0096_CurseNormal.s) as a base.
-These files can be reviewed by unpacking the battle subscripts NARC (`/a/0/0/1` or `sub_seq.narc`), analyzing the [Platinum](https://github.com/pret/pokeplatinum/tree/main/res/battle/scripts/subscripts) and [HeartGold](https://github.com/pret/pokeheartgold/tree/master/files/battledata/script/subscript) decompilation projects, and by using reverse engineering tools (such as Ghidra).
+These files can be reviewed by unpacking the battle subscripts NARC (`/a/0/0/1` for HeartGold/SoulSilver or `sub_seq.narc` for Platinum/Diamond/Pearl), analyzing the [Platinum](https://github.com/pret/pokeplatinum/tree/main/res/battle/scripts/subscripts) and [HeartGold](https://github.com/pret/pokeheartgold/tree/master/files/battledata/script/subscript) decompilation projects, and by using reverse engineering tools (such as Ghidra).

 Examples of what can be achieved by editing existing battle subscripts or adding new ones are included in the [Case Studies](#example-case-studies) section (e.g. Quiver Dance, Growth Gen V+).